0x00wolf/HAL9000/README.md

 ## Built in System Prompts:

+`"Who do you need HAL9000 to be today?"`

 This project has been updated to include a fork of the Mustvlad's popular repository of premade system prompts. https://github.com/mustvlad/ChatGPT-System-Prompts

 Prompts can be preselected via adding an argument at runtime, or they can be selected via an options menu during runtime when HAL9000 asks you to define their personality.

 System prompts are an incredibly valuable tool.
-I suggest you attempt to be as creative with these as possible.
+I suggest you attempt to be as creative with them as possible.

 ## Usage